datacamp-content-public/courses-reporting-in-python-andres-guijarro/slides/chapter_1_60f032bcdc11ed6578dc45bf2e29bb5c.md

 `@script`
-Let’s start with the code in this script to build a simple bar plot.
+Let’s start with the code to build a simple bar plot.
 It’s similar to the bar plot we have created in the previous lessons.

 If you run this script, we get a pretty nice plot with no meaning at all.
 So that, there are many things that need to be improved.